0xFlamEXx/0xflamexx.github.io/challenges/BugPoc-XSS-Challenge-Nov20.md

     </video>`
 }
 ```
-I already have code execution, so why not changing the value of `window.name` before visiting the website?
+So why not changing the value of `window.name` before visiting the website?
 It will stay the same when changing to a different website.
 ```
 window.name = "iframe";
 ```